• Skip to primary navigation

 • Brush with beaten egg and place in the oven and allow to bake for 30-45 minutes until golden brown and risen.
 If the bread browns too quickly, loosely cover with a piece of foil and continue baking.
 Once baked the bread will sound hollow when tapped on the bottom.

-• Remove from the oven and allow to cool before slicing.
+• Remove from the oven, brush with melted butter (optional) and allow to cool before slicing.

 Nutrition